bbepis/XUnity.AutoTranslator/README.md

     public Type Type { get; set; }

     /// <summary>
     /// Gets the type of call that loaded this asset.
-NOTE: 'LoadByType' usually loads a number of assets
+If 'LoadByType' or 'LoadNamedWithSubAssets' is specified
-    /// at a time.
-But in the context of the AssetLoaded hook, these will be hooked as individual calls.
+    /// multiple assets may be returned if subscribed as 'OneCallbackPerLoadCall'.
     /// </summary>
     public AssetLoadType LoadType { get; }
 }